Commencement - Students

-The Spring 2014 Commencement (graduation) ceremonies will be held on Saturday, May 10, 2014, at 10:00 am and 2:00pm in the Gymnasium on the Southern Polytechnic State University campus (Location S2 on the Campus Map).
+The Summer 2014 Commencement (graduation) will be held on Saturday, December 13, 2014.
+Ceremonies are tentatively scheduled for 10 am and 2 pm in the Gymnasium on the Southern Polytechnic State University campus (Location S2 on the Campus Map).
 The following is intended mainly for candidates for graduation, their families,